Geographical indications for agricultural products and foodstuffs explained

 - evidence that the product originates in the defined geographical area

-- details of the link between the quality or characteristics of the product and the geographical environment
+- for PDO, details of the link between the quality or characteristics of the product and the geographical environment

 Use of EU symbols